- Current work

 I studied at Loughborough University, graduating in 2005 with a BA (hons) degree in Fine Art (Painting).
 Prior to this I studied for my BTEC Diploma in Art & Design, standard practice post A-level if you fancy pursuing art, the course exposes you to a variety of arts disciplines and then you choose which one to focus on and perhaps continue to study at University.
 It was during this year studying all aspects of Art & Design that I discovered the freedom and joy of Fine Art.
 From the age of about 14 I had decided that I was going to be a children's book illustrator like my idols Beatrix Potter and Shirley Hughes, but that idea went swiftly out of the window during my first day in the Fine Art studio in the Autumn of 2001.
 The atmosphere, the endless possibilities, the freedom of expression...
 It was just brilliant, and it was as if a light had been switched on inside my head!
 I am so glad that I discovered my passion for painting and for canvas and paint, and that I was able to pursue it thanks to my family's support (they could have just advised me to get a job instead).

 University was a continuation of the painting/fine art 'revelation', gradually settling into working steadily under my own steam, exploring scale and learning to live alone.
 I remember standing in front of my first 8ft canvas and just thinking how brilliant it was and how I never wanted to do anything else.
+My very first series of works at uni was made with Autumn berries, that seasonal influence already making an appearance.

 I had always had a roundabout sort of plan to support myself with my painting, particularly after I had children, and with that in mind I left my full-time catering job in 2011 when I became a mum.
 My eldest has since been joined by a little brother and I'm gradually getting to a point where I can work during the day again.
 Keeping my practice going during the baby years wasn't easy but I found ways to do it (in a nutshell: little and often).
+The ensuing toddler years were no easier, in a way I felt it all became much harder.
+I was so tired and overwhelmed a lot of the time, my work became fragmented and inconsistent.
+Now both boys are at school things are starting to settle back down for me, there's more time, more quiet moments, fewer demands.
+I can focus more of my energy on my painting.

 When I'm not painting, I love to knit (slightly obsessively), I think about knitting a lot and take my projects everywhere with me on the offchance that I may get to knit a few rows.
 I also find a lot of inspiration (in terms of colour) through my knitting, especially via indie yarn dyers and their stunning skeins of multi-hued yarn.